bids-standard/bids-specification/src/03-modality-agnostic-files.md

 Acquisition time refers to when the first data point in each run was acquired.
 Datetime should be expressed as described in [Units](./02-common-principles.md#units).
-For anonymization purposes all dates within one subject should be shifted by a randomly chosen (but consistent across all runs etc.) number of days.
+For anonymization purposes all dates within one subject should be shifted by a randomly chosen (but consistent across all recordings) number of days.
 This way relative timing would be preserved, but chances of identifying a person based on the date and time of their scan would be decreased.
 Dates that are shifted for anonymization purposes SHOULD be set to the year 1925